University of Derby

 A key aim of participating in the pilot was to raise awareness of the importance of digital capabilities for as many staff as possible, encouraging discussion and greater understanding of the terminology and exposure to a variety of digital opportunities.

 In addition, the university hoped that the data generated by the pilot would contribute to the wider data set from all their other TEL initiatives.
 Collectively, the data is being gathered and analysed to identify target areas where dedicated support is required and the development of additional resources.
-The intention is to build a bank of digital capability resources to support each of the role profiles for learners, teachers, researchers, leaders, library and information professionals and learning technologists.
+The intention is to build a bank of digital capability resources to support each of the role profiles for learners, teachers, researchers and research managers/professionals, leaders, library and information professionals and learning technologists.
 The profiles will also be refined through work with subject areas to identify an agreed definition of ‘appropriate’ digital capabilities for students and staff.

 All staff were invited to participate in the pilot which was widely promoted through the university communication channels including the all staff Derby Daily newsletter, departmental newsletters, at the launch of the TEL strategy, through TEL team activities and also via the institutional staff engagement survey.
 College deans were asked to cascade the invitation to participate to engage heads of department and their teams.